bluetidepro/jQuery.JamCity/README.md

 *   **I have a feature request, what do I do?**

 	You can [Email me](mailto:zreed@bluetideproductions.com) ([@bluetidepro](https://twitter.com/#!/bluetidepro)) or post it on the jQuery.JamCity [github 'Issues' page](https://github.com/bluetidepro/jQuery.JamCity/issues).
 Thanks!

+## jQuery.JamCity // Changelog

+*   **jQuery.JamCity : v.
+1.1** (May 15th, 2012)

+    Added two new options (`refreshResults` and `refreshResultsInt`), so you can pull for new results.
+This is great for the contentType `recentTracks` to have it dynamically show what you're listening to.
+Cleaned up a few small miscellaneousness bugs.

+*   **jQuery.JamCity : v.
+1.0** (May 14th, 2012)

+    First build of jQuery.JamCity.

 ## jQuery.JamCity // Coming Soon